MicrosoftDocs/WSL/WSL/troubleshooting.md

 - When enabled, we set the Linux environment variable NO_PROXY to the configured targets we identify when we find targets that should bypass HTTP/S proxies.
 Note: Every environment variable except WSL_PAC_URL is set to both lower case and upper case (for example, HTTP_PROXY and http_proxy).

+### Networking considerations with DNS tunneling

-### Connecting WSL with DNS tunneling enabled
+Please consider these considerations when using WSL with DNS tunneling enabled:

 - Native Docker can have connectivity issues in WSL when DNS tunneling is enabled – if the network has a policy to block DNS traffic to 8.8.8.8
 - If you use a VPN with WSL, we recommend turning on DNS tunneling (one reason is because many VPNs use NRPT policies, which are only applied to WSL DNS queries when DNS tunneling is enabled)
   - Linux /etc/resolv.conf file has a limitation of maximum 3 DNS servers, while Windows may use more than 3 DNS servers.
 Using DNS tunneling removes this limitation – all Windows DNS servers can now be used by Linux.
 - WSL will use Windows DNS suffixes in the following order (similar to the order used by the Windows DNS client):
-  - global DNS suffixes
+  - Global DNS suffixes
-  - supplemental DNS suffixes
+  - Supplemental DNS suffixes
-  - per-interface DNS suffixes
+  - Per-interface DNS suffixes
-  - if DNS encryption (DoH, DoT) is enabled on Windows, encryption will be applied to DNS queries from WSL.
+  - If DNS encryption (DoH, DoT) is enabled on Windows, encryption will be applied to DNS queries from WSL.
 If users want to enable DoH, DoT inside Linux, they need to disable DNS tunneling.
 - DNS queries from Docker containers (either Docker Desktop or native Docker running in WSL) will bypass DNS tunneling - i.e. DNS tunneling cannot be leveraged to apply host DNS settings and policies to Docker DNS traffic.
 - Docker Desktop has its own way (different from DNS tunneling) of applying host DNS settings and policies to DNS queries from Docker containers.

-The following 2 experimental WSL configurations can be used to customize DNS tunneling:
-- "useWindowsDnsCache" – default off – specifies if Windows cache should be used when DNS tunneling is enabled
-- "bestEffortDnsParsing" – default off – "In a DNS request from Linux there might be DNS records that Windows DNS client does not know how to parse.
-By default, in this case Windows will fail the request.
-When the flag is enabled, Windows will extract the question from the DNS request and attempt to resolve it, ignoring the unknown records."

 ### Issues with steering the inbound traffic received by the Windows host to the WSL VM

-When using the mirrored networking mode, some inbound traffic received by the Windows host will never be steered to the Linux VM.
+When using mirrored networking mode, some inbound traffic received by the Windows host will never be steered to the Linux VM.
 This traffic is as follows:

 - UDP port 68 (DHCP)
 - TCP port 135 (DCE endpoint resolution)
 - UDP port 5353 (mDNS)